leapmotion-examples/UnityModules/docs/content/400-Hands-Module.md

 ﻿# Guide - Hands Module {#guide-hands-module}

-Our Hands Module is a set of scripts to help you bind leap motion data to your own hand assets.
+Our Hands Module is a set of scripts to help you bind Ultraleap hand tracking data to your own hand assets.

 You continue to have the ability to auto–rig a wide array of FBX hand assets with one or two button presses.
 You can also quickly iterate between a modelling package and seeing the models driven by live hand motion in Unity.
 A powerful benefit.